DAY 14: I-10 (209.5) TO MISSION CREEK CAMPSITE (226.2)

 We didn't end up back on the trail until about 1:30 so opted for a slower 9 mile day to the first water source at Caribou creek.
 Beautiful afternoon hiking through lots of pine and fir trees and the weather was perfect-warm but not too hot.
 Still at about 7000 feet.
 We took a break two miles in and I had a nice nap on a log tree, I can sleep anywhere when tired enough.
 After 45 minutes we hit the trail again- I was listening to really low key music and went nice and slow.
 Sunlight was at that golden afternoon angle and it was probably the best day of hiking I've had yet.
 It's really nice to have some days without pressure to put in big miles and can just enjoy walking.

 Set up camp with Festus/Yves, Francis, Tony and Brian.
-We didn't catch the rest of our group so big day tomorrow.
-Dinner in a nice campsite, Brian is using a weird electrical pulse machine on his legs right now that makes me laugh, he looks ridiculous.
+We didn't catch up to Sara, Joe and Chad so big day tomorrow.
+Dinner in a nice campsite at Caribou, I find Yves and Francis’ smell of smoke and low french chatter comforting and Brian is using a weird electrical pulse machine on his legs right now that makes us laugh, he looks ridiculous.
 I'm happy to be cowboy camping outside again while being warm and cozy in my sleeping bag.

 Day 19: Caribou Creek (275.0) to Deep Creek Bridge (298.5)

 Up early, possibly went down to freezing last night.
-Took a lot of self encouragement to get out of my sleeping bag.
-Pop tarts for breakfast, packed up and got water, my fingers went numb trying to filter it.
+Took a lot of self encouragement to get out of my warm sleeping bag especially knowing I had to go collect some icy water.
+Pop tarts for breakfast, packed up and made my way back to the creek, my fingers went numb trying to filter.
 Left camp around 6, warmed up as the sun came out.
 Beautiful views of Big Bear City with lake, town and mountains in the background.
 Hiking through pines, could easily be in NW Ontario area if not for elevation.
-Body feeling good today.
+Body feeling good today, although that could be credited to the trail being relatively flat and easy.
 Currently at mile 286 (Holcomb creek) for lunch and nap break with Francis, Tony, Festus and Brian.
 I feel ready to go.

 Was definitely ready to go.
 After our break we hiked another four miles to our planned campsite and since it was still early and the weather was cool, we decided to add another 4.7 miles to get to Deep Creek bridge.
 We also had a friendly competition to see who could get there fastest so set timers on phones as we left.
 I was in front and ended up jogging to keep ahead.
 Looked back at one point to see Yves and Tony and Brian running down the hill for the last mile so that put me in full sprint mode.
 Probably stupid to run so fast on trail but definitely exhilarating and I can see the appeal of trail running without a heavy pack slowing you down.
 I ended up doing the 4.7 in a just over an hour, Yves and Tony beat me by two minutes.
 The campsite we’re at is beautiful, next to a river that has crystal clear shallow water and a small waterfall downstream.
 There's a small beach area where we set up tents and had dinner.
-All of it is underneath a wooden bridge.
-The rest of the group is three miles ahead of us so hopefully we'll all meet up tomorrow.
+All of it is underneath a wooden footbridge.
+We never caught the rest of the group, but they’re set up three miles ahead of us so hopefully we'll all meet up tomorrow. at deep creek.
 Face and legs are pretty sunburned since I didn't wear a hat due to clouds.
 Forgot that sun still comes through anyways, ass.

 Day 20: Deep Creek Bridge (298.5) to (318.0)